I remember the first time I ate a bagel in New York and a few things popped in my mind:

 Shape the dough into a ball and place it in a lightly greased bowl.
 Cover and set aside for 3 hours.

 After 3 hours, the dough should be doubled in size and puffy.
 Punch out the air and turn the dough out onto a lightly floured surface.
 Divide the dough into 90-110g pieces and cover with a clean tea towel as you work with each piece.

 Take a piece of dough and flatten it with your palm into a rectangular shape.
 Starting from the long edge closest to you, tightly roll up the dough.
 Seal the seam into the dough by pinching along the length of the dough.
 Use both palms to roll the cylinder of dough back and forth to stretch it out a bit.
 Using your thumb, press down on one end of the dough to flatten it and then bring the two ends of the dough together.
 Wrap the flattened edge of dough over the other end to seal it into a ring shape.
-Place on a baking sheet lined with non-stick baking paper and cover with a clean tea towel.
+Place on a baking sheet lined with non-stick baking paper (I find dusting the baking paper lightly with flour stops them sticking) and cover with a clean tea towel.
 Repeat with the rest of the dough pieces.
 You’ll fit 6 bagels onto a standard baking sheet.

 Preheat an oven to 220 degrees celsius (conventional oven).

-When you’re ready to cook the bagels, bring a pot of water to boil and add half a tablespoon of baking soda.
+When you’re ready to cook the bagels, bring a large pot of water (3L) to boil and add half a tablespoon of baking soda and tablespoon of honey.